patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/NotAuthorized/NotAuthorized.md

 ### Not authorized with custom actions

-You can customize the not authorized component to fit your use case by specifying the `serviceName` to appear in the title, a `description` of appropriate context for the error, and the `actions` that a user can take instead.
+You can customize the not authorized component to fit your use case by specifying the `serviceName` to appear in the title, a `bodyText` of appropriate context for the error, and the `actions` that a user can take instead.

 ```js file="./NotAuthorizedCustomExample.tsx"